TedZhangHao/NLP-HW6/README.md

 | HMM (Posterior + Hard constraints)        |        **91.682%** |

-	​

-P(y∣x), posterior decoding independently chooses for each word the tag with the highest marginal posterior probability:
 ## Q4
 (a)
 When trained on the same supervised corpus (ensup) with different parameters,